Walmart EDI Integration – Complete Guide for Suppliers & Vendors

 - Supplier responds with EDI 855 Acknowledgment

-- Shipment is created and EDI 856 ASN is sent
+- Shipment is prepared and EDI 856 ASN is transmitted

 Walmart EDI Integration Options